Artworks & exhibitions in England

 How did Banksy’s Girl with Balloon end up in a shredder?

-Who is Banksy?
 Banksy, according to some sources, was born in 1974 in Bristol, United Kingdom.
 He is one of the world’s most secretive artists.
 Most of his fans don’t know how he looks likes.
-Over the years, Banksy has won over many hearts with his humorous and thought-provoking stencil works, which would appear in …
+Over the years, Banksy has won over many hearts with his humorous and thought-provoking stencil works, which would appear in public spaces instantly

 How did Banksy’s Girl with Balloon end up in a shredder?
 Read More